quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

         1. Transform `b`, `c` and `d` into `b'`, `c'` and `d'`
         2. Create `add1'` such as `add1' = b' + c'`
         3. Create `add2'` such as `add2' = add1' + d'`
-        4. Transform `add2'` into its base 2 equivalent `add2`
+        4. Apply modulo 2 on `add2'` bits and transform into base 2 gives us `add2`
         5. Store `add2` in `a`

      This will reduce the number of transformations, which will reduce the number of instructions generated, making the code faster and the obfuscation a little less obvious.
-     This not as trivial as this but we will get the details sorted out later.
+     This is not that trivial, but we will get the details sorted out later.

     * If you have taken a look at the non-optimized obfuscated code, you've probably noticed that the pattern is very easy to spot.
-      There a nice exponential drawn by the increasing length of the base successive exponents.
+      There's a nice exponential drawn by the increasing length of the base successive exponents.
       *'Awesome an exponential \\o/'*

-      To make the transformation less regular and make pattern matching harder we could randomized the order of the transformations operations.
+      To make the transformation less regular and make pattern matching harder, we could randomized the order of the transformations operations.
-      As we will see that will require a change of transformation algorithms, but if there is chance that it might annoy reverse engineers then it's worth our time :).
+      As we will see, this will require a change of transformation algorithms, but if there is chance that it might annoy reverse engineers then it's worth our time :).

-From now on the code we will work on is on the `chained_xor` branch:
+From now on, we will work on the code in the `chained_xor` branch:

 .. code:: bash